CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 Spectrum Plots
 ~~~~~~~~~~~~~~

-The |detector| objects are also capable of energy spectrum plots, if
+The |Detector| objects are also capable of energy spectrum plots, if
 an associated energy grid is given.
 The ``normalize`` option will
 normalize the data per unit lethargy.
 This plot takes some additional
 assumptions with the scaling and labeling, but all the same controls as